graysonriffe/NFRev1/docs/pages/2_tutorial.md

 ~~~

 Constructing an application doesn't do much.
 It merely allows you to access the member
-functions to setup your application.
+functions to setup your application and run it later.

 Here are some functions you might want to call at this point: